Cygraph/ScrollFX/README.md

 ```
-**JS registration** finds elements with data-scrollfx attribute, attaches the event,
+**JS registration** Finds elements with data-scrollfx attribute, attaches the event,
 stores the resulting object in the data-scrollfx attribute and adds the class name "scrollfx".
 ```
 $.scrollfx.register();